 1. Preheat oven to 395° F (200° C).

 2. Cut off and discard the very ends of each ramp, getting rid of any roots and soil.
 Wash and dry the ramps thoroughly.
 Separate green leaves from white stems/bulbs with a knife.
-Place white parts into a bowl, drizzle with 1/2 oil, salt and pepper, and toss to coat.
+Place white parts into a bowl, drizzle with half of the oil, salt and pepper, and toss to coat.

 3. Prepare a parchment paper-covered tray large enough to hold two flatbreads, or two trays.
 Spread one piece of dough at a time over the parchment paper with oiled hands into a 10-12-inch crust, about 1/8-inch in thickness.
 Alternatively, use a rolling pin.